 Is the Government taking my money to help pay for its response to COVID-19?

-No. The value of your KiwiSaver account belongs to you.
+No. The money in your KiwiSaver account belongs to you.
 The Government cannot take it away.
 BNZ can’t take it away either.
 The assets of the BNZ KiwiSaver Scheme are not the property of the Bank and do not sit on the Bank’s balance sheet.

 The BNZ KiwiSaver Scheme assets are held for its members by a subsidiary of The New Zealand Guardian Trust Company Limited – the independent Supervisor of the Scheme.